Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Astrophysical Sites and their ejecta composition

 \subsubsection{Collapsars, Hypernovae, long-duration Gamma-Ray Bursts}

-One of the most interesting developments in the study of supernovae (SNe) is the discovery of some very energetic supernovae \citep[see e.g.][]{Nomoto.Tominaga.ea:2006}, dubbed hypernovae, whose kinetic energy \citep[in spherically symmetric analysis, see also][]{Piran:2004} exceeds $10^{52}$ erg, about 10 times the value of normal core-collapse SNe ($10^{51}$ erg).
-The most luminous and powerful of these objects, the Type Ic supernova (SN~Ic) 1998bw, was probably linked to the gamma-ray burst GRB 980425, thus establishing for the first time a connection between (long-duration) gamma-ray bursts (lGRBs) and the well-studied phenomenon of core-collapse SNe.
-However, SN~1998bw was exceptional, indicating that it synthesized $\sim 0.5$~M$_\odot$ of $^{56}$Ni with an estimated explosion energy of $E \sim 3 \times 10^{52}$~erg.
+One of the most interesting developments in the study of supernovae (SNe) is the discovery of some very energetic supernovae~\citep[for a review see e.g.][]{Nomoto.Tominaga.ea:2006}, dubbed hypernovae, whose kinetic energy \citep[in spherically symmetric analysis, see also][]{Piran:2004} exceeds $10^{52}$ erg.
+The most luminous and powerful of these objects, the Type Ic supernova (SN~Ic) 1998bw \citep[][]{Galama.ea:1998,Patat.Piemonte.ea:1998}, was probably linked to the gamma-ray burst GRB 980425, thus establishing for the first time a connection between (long-duration) gamma-ray bursts (lGRBs) and the well-studied phenomenon of core-collapse SNe.
+However, SN~1998bw was exceptional, indicating that it synthesized $\sim 0.5$~M$_\odot$ of $^{56}$Ni with an estimated explosion energy of $E \sim 3 \times 10^{52}$~erg \citep[][]{Iwamoto.ea:1998,Woosley.Eastman.ea:1999}.